cagrell/HAL/README.md

 Code based on the paper [_C.
 Agrell and K. R. Dahl (2021) Sequential Bayesian optimal experimental design for structural reliability analysis_](https://arxiv.org/abs/2007.00402).

-HAL constains classes for defining SRA models with epistemic uncertainty, including GP emulators, making use of the following submodules:
+HAL contains classes for defining SRA models with epistemic uncertainty, including GP emulators, making use of the following submodules:

-__HAL/SRA__: For Structural Reliability Analsysi with Monte Carlo simulation, importance sampling, design point search and FORM (First Order Reliability Methods)
+__HAL/SRA__: For Structural Reliability Analysis with Monte Carlo simulation, importance sampling, design point search and FORM (First Order Reliability Methods)

-__HAL/GP__: GP module with fast evaluation of posterior when a single observation is added at some speficied new input location __x__<sub>new</sub>
+__HAL/GP__: GP module with fast evaluation of posterior when a single observation is added at some specified new input location __x__<sub>new</sub>

 ### Prerequisites
 The code has been tested with the following requirements: